Myanmar blocks UN rights investigator just before visit

 Yanghee Lee, UN special rapporteur, said she had been due to visit in January to assess human rights across Myanmar, including abuses against Rohingya muslims in Rakhine State.

-"This declaration of non-cooperation with my mandate can only be viewed as a strong indication that there must be something terribly awful happening in Rakhine, as well as in the rest of the country," she said.
+"This declaration of non-cooperation with my mandate can only be viewed as a strong indication that there must be something terribly awful happening in Rakhine, as well as in the rest of the country," she said in a statement.

+"It is a shame that Myanmar has decided to take this route," she said.

+"The government has repeatedly denied violations of human rights are occurring throughout Myanmar, particularly in Rakhine State.
+They have said that they have nothing to hide, but their lack of cooperation with my mandate and the fact-finding mission suggests otherwise."